Skip to main content

 Discussion

-Bearing in mind the limitations due to the small sample size, the presented series suggests the following: (a) IVL-assisted TF-TAVI seems feasible and might be an effective solution in patients presenting objective CT findings characterizing hostile accesses, allowing successful delivery of the valve after ineffective balloon PTA; (b) no IVL-related or major vascular complications were reported in this series, although some access bleeding might derive from the multiple maneuvers required when dealing with most complex cases; and (c) in all, cases, CT scan analysis demonstrated distinctive characteristics of the iliofemoral access, such as the tightest spots with specific calcium distribution combined with tortuosity, indicating challenging anatomy.
+Bearing in mind the limitations due to the small sample size, the presented series suggests the following: (a) IVL-assisted TF-TAVI seems feasible and might be an effective solution in patients presenting with objective CT findings characterizing hostile accesses, allowing successful delivery of the valve after ineffective balloon PTA; (b) no IVL-related or major vascular complications were reported in this series, although some access bleeding might derive from the multiple maneuvers required when dealing with most complex cases; and (c) in all cases, CT scan analysis demonstrated distinctive characteristics of the iliofemoral access, such as the tightest spots with specific calcium distribution combined with tortuosity, indicating challenging anatomy.

 At the time of this study, only Nardi et al had reported a relatively large observational experience of 108 patients undergoing TF-TAVI facilitated by IVL.10 In that study, patients presented calcific PAD characterized by narrowed iliofemoral vessels (mean MLD 4.6 ± 0.9 mm) and extensive circumferential calcifications (average 317.5º).
 PAD assessment was performed through preoperative CT scan and the use of IVL was based on the operator’s decision as a first strategy and not after failure of PTA attempts.
 The rate of successful valve delivery was 100.0% with a 3.7% rate of major vascular complications and a 12.0% rate of access-site related complications, mostly due to closure device failure.